 Canadians should hang their heads in shame over the performance of their elected officials as well as bureaucrats in the “Department of Justice” rushing to legalize marijuana nationwide in spite of evidence opposing their efforts.

 In the following letter to the Department of Justice, “DDC” refers to the Drugs and Driving Committee of the Canadian Society of Forensic Sciences, a group from whom the Government solicited advice in its plan to legalize marijuana.
+As a result many new businesses are likely to pop up, along with marijuana seo dispensary directories coming into place in order to market the product even further, so it can be used for its many health benefits it offers.

 Canada’s Department of Justice is clearly misnamed, for its Blood Drug Concentration Regulations issued October 14, 2017, Vol 151, No. 41 are structured to prevent justice from being applied in the majority of cases where a driver is impaired by marijuana.Scientific backup for the above statement is included in the attached brief.Following are the factual errors in today’s Regulatory Impact Analysis Statement1 “The proposed BDC offence level for tetrahydrocannabinol (THC, the primary psychoactive component of cannabis) under the summary conviction offence is not directly linked to impairment,…”The DDC report of April 2017 states, “The rapid redistribution from the blood into fatty tissues results in low THC concentrations despite persisting effects on the brain.
 Therefore, individuals may be impaired at what appears to be a low blood concentrations. [page 12]…..due to the relationship of the pharmacokinetics and the pharmacodynamics of THC an individual could be impaired below both 2 and 5 ng/mL. [page 15, emphasis added]”